 The symbolism of the stork

-The stork is commonly seen as a representation of birth (yep, you may have seen Dumbo), but where does this association come from?
-Well, the natural behaviour of a stork lends a clue to the answer… Storks are a migratory bird; the white storks would fly south in the autumn, returning to Europe nine months later.
+The stork is commonly seen as a representation of birth, but where does this association come from?
+Well, the natural behaviour of a stork lends a clue to the answer.
+Storks are a migratory bird; the white storks would fly south in the autumn, returning to Europe nine months later.
 The white storks can usually be seen heading north and nesting around March and April.
 Babies born in March and April were likely conceived in June of the previous year… Midsummer’s Eve takes place in June, the 21st, a celebration of the summer solstice as well as a pagan holiday of marriage and fertility.

-Many marriages, coupling-up, ‘etc’ would take place during this time, meaning many babies would be born at the same time as the storks were seen flying north, creating the idea that ‘the stork brought the baby.’
+Many marriages and couplings took place during this festival, meaning many babies would be born at the same time as the storks were seen flying north, creating the idea that the stork ‘brought’ the baby.

-Yet ANOTHER belief was that the stork was a strong symbol of good luck… Storks had a tendency to nest on people’s roofs and chimneys, leaving people under the illusion that if a stork was to land on their roof, a child would be born to the couple living in that house, as a result of this.
+Yet another belief was that the stork was a powerful symbol of good luck.
+Storks had a tendency to nest on people’s roofs and chimneys, leaving people under the illusion that if a stork was to land on their roof, a child would be born to the couple living in that house as a result of this.

 Marc Henderson – Social Media Executive